Sankhacse/School_App/README.md

 ---

-## 📄 License

-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.

-> Note: While the source code is open under MIT,
-> the application itself is intended strictly for **internal institutional use**.

----

 ## ⭐ Support

-If you found this project useful or insightful:
+If you found this project useful:

 👉 Star the repository
-👉 Share your feedback
+👉 Share feedback
 👉 Suggest improvements

 ---

-💡 *Engineered with a focus on simplicity, security, and real-world usability*